nyhetsbubbla/bubbla-mobile-reader/README.md

 $ sudo npm install -g ionic
 ```

-Then run (from within the bubbla-app directory):
+Then run (from within the bubbla-mobile-reader directory):

 ```bash
 $ ionic build